frank-a-i/weather-influence-on-music/PROJECT.md

 - Daylight duration - Number of seconds of daylight.
 - Sunshine duration - Number of seconds of sunshine.

-There are even more possible features to fetch, however they don't always match the ones from today's weather data (e.g. `Soil Moisture (0-7 cm)` for data from the past vs `Soil Moisture (0-1 cm)` for today's information).
-Leaving those out to avoids a possible feature impurity, which prevents learning a different character that confuses the prediction.
-Also from the point of view for a a proof of concept study, it is an appropriate amount of feature to describe how the weather conditions were.
+There are even more possible features to fetch, however they don't always match the ones from the API of today's weather data (e.g. `Soil Moisture (0-7 cm)` for data from the past vs `Soil Moisture (0-1 cm)` for today's information).
+These are left out to avoid a possible feature impurity, which prevents learning a different character that confuses the prediction.
+Also from the point of view for a a proof of concept study, it is an appropriate amount of features to describe how the weather conditions were.

 From Spotify in turn we can extract features like